GHOST-Aram/e-commerce-api/README.md

 #### 2. From within the target app directory.
 This alternative is obvious.
 You can manually navigate into an app and execute the npm installation command.

-For example, to install dependencies in the authenticator app.
-Navigate into the authenticator app and execute the installation command as follows.
+For example, to install dependencies in the Authenticator.
+Navigate into the Authenticator and execute the installation command as follows.
 ```
 cd app/authenticator

 npm install
 ```

-All the microservices in this project share the same folder structure.
+All the apps in this project share the same folder structure.
 You can easily install dependencies in the other apps using either of the above procedures.
 All you need to do is substitute the target app name in the above commands.

-## Testing the microservice apps.
+## Testing the apps.
-After installing dependencies, the microservices can be tested independently.
-Testing of the microservices can be done in two ways.
+After installing dependencies, the apps can be tested independently.
+Testing of the apps can be done in two ways.

 - From the main project directory.
 - From within the target app.

 #### 1. From the main project directory.
-The `package.json` file in the parent directory contains commands for testing each microservice independently.
+The `package.json` file in the parent directory contains commands for testing each app independently.
 The custom commands allow us to test without the need to physically navigate into each app.

 The test command of each app follows a convention that is shared throughout the commands list.
-The commands follow the format below.
+The commands matche the following format.

 ```
 npm run test:<app-name>
 ```

-Following the above format, we can test the authenticator using the command below:
+We can test the Authenticator using the following command:

 ```
 npm run test:authenticator
 ```

 #### 2. From within the target app directory.
-An alternative method of testing the microservices is to manually navigate into each and then execute a test command.
+An alternative method of testing the apps is to manually navigate into each and then execute a test command.

-Execute the following commands to test the authenticator app:
+Execute the following commands to test the Authenticator:

 ```
 cd app/authenticator